 New Jersey's demographic projections suggest urgent action is needed to ensure the state's future economic vitality.
 This is particularly true for southern New Jersey.
-Overall, the state's population is projected to grow only 4.5% from 2014 to 2024; the rate for southern New Jersey is lower still, at 2.9%, and even this minimal growth is largely within the region's older population.1 The number of high school students is slated to decrease 1.6% statewide (the highschool cohort projection is essentially flat for southern New Jersey).2 Finally, 56% of New Jersey high school seniors who enroll in college upon graduation currently leave the state to pursue higher education.3 strategy to provide compelling public higher education opportunities for its citizens.
-While Stockton alone cannot resolve the outmigration of New Jersey students, we are committed to strengthening our academic offerings and responsibly growing our enrollments in an intentional fashion to encourage more students to choose to study in their home state.
+Overall, the state's population is projected to grow only 4.5% from 2014 to 2024; the rate for southern New Jersey is lower still, at 2.9%, and even this minimal growth is largely within the region's older population.
+Projections for the high-school aged population show a statewide decrease of 1.6% (the high-school cohort projection is essentially flat for southern New Jersey).
+Finally,